 Associate Professor of Management

 Frank Hamilton joined the faculty at Eckerd College in 2004 after spending 22 years traveling the world as an officer in the US Army serving in a variety of leadership positions including the Pentagon.
-After retiring, he founded his own business.
-Later, Frank and his wife started a high-quality, high-volume, low-cost spay/neuter clinic focusing on the ending of companion animal euthanasia in Hillsborough County.
-His work has appeared in The Academy of Management Review, Human Relations, Business Ethics: A European Review, Anthrozoos, The Journal of Ethics in Leadership, The Journal of Market Focused Management, Key Concepts in Leadership Studies, and in the Public Affairs Times.
+After retiring from the military, Frank co-founded a high-quality, high-volume, spay/neuter clinic (HQHVSN) focusing on the ending of companion animal euthanasia in Hillsborough County.
+His work appears in The Academy of Management Review, Human Relations, Business Ethics: A European Review, Anthrozoos, The Journal of Urban Affairs, Frontiers of Veterinary Science, The Journal of Ethics in Leadership, The Journal of Market Focused Management, Leadership: The Key Concepts, and in The Public Affairs Times.

 - Hamilton, F. (2010).
 Leading, organizing and managing social change for companion animals.
 Anthrozoos, 23(3), 277-292 (September 2010)

 - Hamilton, F. (2008).
 Servant-Leadership.
 In A. Marturano & J. Gosling (Eds.)
 Leadership: The Key Concepts, (pp. 146-150).
 London: Routledge.